NBA Inside Drive

 NBA Inside Drive is a series of video games based on National Basketball Association, published by Microsoft Studios.
 Its main competition was NBA Live, a series from Electronic Arts.

 Games

 NBA Inside Drive 2000

 The first game in the series, NBA Inside Drive 2000, was released for Microsoft Windows on August 26, 1999.

 Reception

 NBA Inside Drive 2000 received "favorable" reviews according to the review aggregation website GameRankings.

 NBA Inside Drive 2002

 After an almost two-and-a-half-year hiatus, NBA Inside Drive was brought back as NBA Inside Drive 2002 and was released in 2002 for Xbox.
 The game's development time was 18 months.

 Reception

 NBA Inside Drive 2002 received "generally favorable reviews" according to the review aggregation website Metacritic.
+GamePro said that the game was "good for a first try on the Xbox, but it's not as good as 2K2 or Live on the same system—and at the end of the day, that's what really matters."

 NBA Inside Drive 2003

 Less than one year after the 2002 installment, NBA Inside Drive 2003 was released for Xbox.

 Reception

 NBA Inside Drive 2003 received "average" reviews according to Metacritic.
+GamePro called it "a slightly better value than 2002 with tweaked gameplay and a few new features.
+The problem is that the competition has jumped ahead substantially within the same time frame."